Breath-Body-Mind Integration (Foundation level)

 This course will

-• Explain how working with the breath & body affects the emotions and down-regulates symptoms
+• Explain how working with the breath and body affects the emotions and down-regulates symptoms

-• Via a tour of the current evidence- base, show how BBMI can help with the management of symptoms in various settings where there are patients with supportive & palliative care needs (eg rehabilitative, primary, secondary and palliative care settings) with a special emphasis on breathlessness (a growing issue in an ageing population with multiple morbidities)
+• Via a tour of the current evidence base, show how BBMI can help with the management of symptoms in various settings where there are patients with supportive and palliative care needs (eg rehabilitative, primary, secondary and palliative care settings) with a special emphasis on breathlessness (a growing issue in an ageing population with multiple morbidities)

-• Explain how self-regulation techniques and breath-body-mind awareness can enhance and support the therapeutic relationship & compassionate communication
+• Explain how self-regulation techniques and breath-body-mind awareness can enhance and support the therapeutic relationship and compassionate communication

 • Teach practical, simple techniques that can be added to your professional tool-kit, especially when under stress